Rapper Tekashi 6ix9ine Hospitalized After Being Badly Beaten During Armed Robbery

 — TMZ (@TMZ) July 22, 2018

-Even with the robbery complete, the robbers didn’t drop Takeshi.
+Even with the robbery complete, the robbers didn’t drop Tekashi.
 They drove around with him still in the backseat.
 At some point, the rapper somehow managed to disembark from the car by jumping out, and while one of the gunmen tried to chase him, he finally retreated possibly fearing identification.

-Takeshi begged a passing driver to take him to the hospital, which is when the stranger informed 911 about the incident.
+Tekashi begged a passing driver to take him to the hospital, which is when the stranger informed 911 about the incident.
 He told the dispatcher that he would drop the rapper at an intersection, where paramedics could pick him up.
 Shortly after, help arrived and Takeshi was taken to the hospital, where he is believed to have undergone multiple tests.

-Takeshi 6ix9ine rose to prominence last year after his debut single, “Gummo,” peaked at number 12 on US Billboard Hot 100, allowing him to launch a mixtape in February of this year.
+Tekashi 6ix9ine rose to prominence last year after his debut single, “Gummo,” peaked at No. 12 on U.S. Billboard Hot 100, allowing him to launch a mixtape in February of this year.
 He is one of the proponents of what has been dubbed the “SoundCloud rap explosion,” a bunch of rappers who have made their names online by using low-key recording devices and departing from the traditional tenets of street rap.